"Today, the lines between mentoring and networking are blurring. Welcome to the world of 'mentworking.'"

 There was a time when the word "mentor" evoked a particular image: the aged and experienced senior executive sitting down with a junior employee to impart his/her wisdom on how to take the latter's career in the right direction.
 But a lot has changed in the business world over the last decade, and that image is no longer demonstrative of reality.

-Business has changed, and our outlooks and perceptions about career counseling have changed along with it.
-People are no longer adhering to one particular industry throughout their career, or, for that matter, one particular mentor.
+The business has changed, and our outlooks and perceptions about career counseling have changed along with it.
+People are no longer adhering to one particular industry throughout their career or, for that matter, one specific mentor.
 Business practices are evolving, and so is the traditional mentor-mentee relationship.
 Mentoring is no longer restricted to seeking the advice of a lone wizened elder; instead, it is about building a network of people from which to draw subject-matter expertise.

-Technology has played a big role in precipitating these changes to the traditional model of mentoring, and MentorCloud is one of the early adopters of that technology.
-MentorCloud has been able to capture trends in mentoring—or, rather, developmental networking—and ensure that individuals are benefitting from their organization’s extensive chest of wisdom.
-One of the more remarkable functions of our cloud-based technology is community building; by facilitating private or group conversations centered on members’ interests and goals, MentorCloud helps transform your organization into a vibrant, knowledge-sharing community.
+Technology has played a significant role in precipitating these changes to the traditional mentoring model, and MentorCloud is one of the early adopters of that technology.
+MentorCloud has been able to capture trends in mentoring—or, instead, developmental networking—and ensure that individuals benefit from their organization's extensive chest of wisdom.
+One of the more remarkable functions of our cloud-based technology is community building; by facilitating private or group conversations centered on members' interests and goals, MentorCloud helps transform your organization into a vibrant, knowledge-sharing community.
 An article by the Forbes must be mentioned here in connection with mentoring and digital age.

 MentorCloud has not only busted the "one-mentor" myth by building a community of mentors and subject experts, but we're also enriching learning and conversation by providing a curated set of resources that are aligned with members' interests.
 This content includes inspirational videos and thought-provoking articles from a diverse range of sources, as well as material shared by our members.